Oktopost/oyster/docs/Module/LoadSequence.md

 ## 1. Invoke (**L1**, **L2**).initialize()

-The initialize method invoked on all the modules targeted to be mounted.
+The initialize method is invoked on all the modules targeted to be mounted.
 Note that at this point the **isLoaded** flag of those modules is still **false**.

 ```js